AgnesSG/AgnesSG.github.io/_projects/1_ecotourism_cuchumatanes.markdown

 ### Site 2: Laguna los Ordoñez geological and biological viewpoint

 The most fragile site.
-Composed of observation decks without railing and defined trails to preserve the fragile soil surface and vegetation, an interpretation module, and an area for services containing parking space, a stable, and dry toilets.
+Comprises observation decks with no railings, defined trails to preserve the fragile soil surface and vegetation, an interpretation module, and an area for services containing parking spaces, a stable, and dry toilets.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">